Koome Island

 Koome is an island in Lake Victoria, Uganda.

 Location

-Koome Island is located in Mukono District, in northwestern Lake Victoria, in Uganda.
-The island is separated to Ssese Islands by the Koome Channel.
+Part of the Ssese Islands archipelago, Koome Island is located in Mukono District, in northwestern Lake Victoria, in Uganda.
+The island is separated from the Bugala group of Ssese Islands by the Koome Channel.
 Koome is the largest island in the northeastern group.
 Other islands in the same group include: Damba Island, Lwaje Island, Ngamba-Chimpanzee Island, Bulago Island, Kayaga Island and others.
 This location lies approximately 63 km, by water, northeast of Kalangala.
 Koome also lies approximately 35 km, by water, southeast of Entebbe, the nearest large town.